What is a Dual Language Program?

 Language Education with a Difference

-As researchers Thomas and Collier found, however, these kids were often then perceived as “problem” kids, and separating them from their peers “resulted in social distance or discrimination and prejudice expressed toward linguistically and culturally diverse students.”
+However, researchers Thomas and Collier have found that this practice can result in the perception that English language learners are “problem” kids.
+Separating them from their peers “resulted in social distance or discrimination and prejudice expressed toward linguistically and culturally diverse students.”

-The researchers discovered that two-way bilingual classes resolved some of the sociocultural concerns that resulted from segregated transitional bilingual classes – in addition to a high success rate of language acquisition.
+The researchers discovered that two-way bilingual classes resolved some of the sociocultural concerns that resulted from segregated, transitional bilingual classes.
+These classes also provided a high success rate of language acquisition.
 In two-way bilingual classes, students from each language group learn to respect their fellow students as valued partners in the learning process.